Gid hanasheh: Interpretations

-Rabbi Abraham Isaac Kook explained that the prohibition of eating gid ha-nasheh demonstrates that, while we may need to slaughter animals for our physical needs, we do not seek to subjugate others, whether man or beast.
-For this reason, we make great efforts to avoid eating the sciatic nerve - a nerve that allows the body to stand upright.
+Rabbi Abraham Isaac Kook argued that the prohibition of eating gid ha-nasheh is indicative of the principle that, while humans may need to slaughter animals for sustenance, they should not seek to subjugate other creatures, be they human or animal.
+To this end, the Torah prohibits eating the sciatic nerve, a nerve that enables an organism to stand upright.

 Removal

 The removal of the gid hanasheh and chelev (forbidden fats) is called nikkur.
 Since it is labor-intensive to remove all the forbidden parts of the hindquarters of an animal, the entire hindquarters are usually sold to the non-kosher market, except in Israel and a few other markets with sufficient Jewish populations to justify the expense.

 In the situation of a ben pekuah the nerve is permitted to be eaten.
 This potential reduction in expense is part of a project that began in Melbourne to create a herd of ben pekuah animals.